 Medicine Drum Workshop (next time and place)

 Sacred CraftingCrafting connects us, the action of moving out of your mind and the focus of the stitch, the weave, the stroke of a paintbrush or pen.
-Being human means we are creative beings, what can possibly flow through us is infinite in its expression.
+Being human means we are creative.
+What flows through us is infinite in its expression.
 The journey with sacred crafting uncovers this.
-Crafting connects us, brings reverence and meaning to the lives we live.
-There was once a time when we knew where everything came from, every item we owned, or used had a story woven into it.
-We also had within us knowledge of how to create these items, whether it was weaving, sewing, making wooden bowls, shoes, even houses.
-There is a feeling with objects made in this way, an energy, they become alive.
-I once saw a handmade blouse, there was simple stitching down the front, some of them were a bit uneven, the delicate stitches, the soft fabric, the work and focus in the making it was simple and exquisite.
+Crafting connects us and brings reverence and meaning to the lives we live.
+There was once a time when we knew where everything came from.
+Every item we owned or used had a story woven into it.
+We also had within us knowledge of how to create these items whether it was weaving, sewing, making wooden bowls, shoes, and even houses.
+There is a feeling with objects made in this way, an energy.
+They become alive.
+I once saw a handmade blouse.
+There was simple stitching down the front.
+Some of them were a bit uneven.
+The delicate stitches, the soft fabric, the work and focus in the making it was simple and exquisite.
 Bringing in the sacred we create space.
 This may mean spending an hour cleaning the house, making sure you feel comfortable and ready to meet your muse.
-Ritual is important, ritual creates a focus in us to connect and open to that dance of creative expression.
+Ritual is important.
+It creates a focus in us to connect and open to that dance of creative expression.
 First we need to become empty.
 This is a practice that can challenge us at times.
 To allow ourselves to connect to how spirit flows and works through us.
 I am often surprised at the incredible uniqueness that can flow through each individual.
 This excites me, and what I wish to celebrate more here on earth.
 What would a suitable ritual look like for you?
 To cleanse and create space for your tools and materials so you can begin clear and focused.
-Smudging your tools and materials you are using, coming to a deep sense of gratitude for your crafting materials.
+Smudging your tools and materials you are using.
+Coming to a deep sense of gratitude for your crafting materials.
 There are moments for some, where they are bursting with ideas, for others they look from the sidelines at times with a deep sense of yearning.
 We can have too large an expectation of what we wish to create.
 This can get in the way.
 Our mind has one idea and the finished object can look completely different.
-There is a threshold here we need to cross and simply start, in creating in this way we are also bringing that threshold into that which we are creating.
+There is a threshold here we need to cross and simply start.
+In creating in this way we are also bringing that threshold into that which we are creating.
 This is so important as it is also bringing a transformative aspect into the object.
 This is the true beauty walk.
 To be able to honor and see it all for what it is and for who we truly are.

 "Drums are individuals, they can be very special things"